zyx1121/jenkins-terminal/README.md

 - Trigger Jenkins jobs with parameters
 - Get the status of Jenkins jobs
 - Fetch and display Jenkins job console outputs
+- List the builds of a specified Jenkins job

 ## Installation